AndyThurgood/Codality/README.md

 * Ensure you check for min/max value scenarios
 * Read the requirements yet again

-On a couple of occaisons I was tempted to hit the complete button (typically as soon as the test cases passed), however it is wise to then take a step back an re-review the above before assuming all is well.
+On a couple of occasions I was tempted to hit the complete button (typically as soon as the test cases passed), however it is wise to then take a step back an re-review the above before assuming all is well.

 ### What do we think of codility?

 As someone that is often faced with a need to recruit new techies, I'm not sold on the use of a test framework such as codility, after tackling some of the exercises I thought I'd accompany them with some thoughts.

-Searching the web for opinions on codility returns common themes (e.g. IDE usage, time pressures, unclear requirements), for me the repetitive nature of the test made this a bit of a chore, coupled with the fact that (by far!) the most challenging part of the writing these solution was actually understanding the problem, left me unconvinced.
+Searching the web for opinions on codility returns common themes (e.g. IDE usage, time pressures, unclear requirements), for me the repetitive nature of the test made this a bit of a chore, coupled with the fact that (by far!) the most challenging part of the writing these solutions was actually understanding the problem, left me unconvinced.

-Given that nearly all of the exercises can be solved via either a pure math function or simple enumeration logic, putting myself in the recruitment seat I'd be looking to gauge more than a persons ability to write logical code.
+Given that nearly all of the exercises can be solved via either a pure math function or simple enumeration logic, putting myself in the recruitment seat I'd be looking to gauge more than a person’s ability to write logical code.
 Can the candidate put together an actual working solution? how about their approach to testing?
 Do they do a good job of exception handling and logging? (most of these are non-functional in nature).

 Obviously the codility test are designed to be coupled/augmented with a typical recruitment process, however I'd prefer to give someone a deliverable that they can build themselves in order to get a real glimpse into how they approach a problem, such an approach provides: